randreucetti/KiwiRail/README.md

 # KiwiRail
 ------------------------------
-The purpose of this application is to provide information about differient routes on a railroad network.
+The purpose of this application is to provide information about different routes on a railroad network.

 -- Design --